 A recent study in the journal Circulation shows that compared with men, women have a 50% greater chance of being delayed in the emergency setting.
-Symptoms are sometimes not clear and can be attributed to indigestion or anxiety, says Hayes.
-Know the symptoms of heart attack and if you think you are having a heart attack, say so.
-"You want a proper diagnosis, and a straightforward blood test and EKG are the starting points," says Hayes.
+Symptoms are sometimes not clear and can be attributed to indigestion or anxiety, Know the symptoms of heart attack and if you think you are having a heart attack, say so!